top of page

 Unsuccessful candidates will be informed and given brief feedback of their interview.

-The Owner will formally offer the post via email outlining the position, salary, working hours and holidays, any applicable entitlements and a provisional start date.
-The offer of the post is subject to 2 satisfactory references, a clean DBS and the completion of a Health Declaration and Staff Suitability check.
+The offer of the post is subject to two satisfactory references, a clear DBS and the completion of a Health Declaration and Staff Suitability check.
 Once these are in place, a start date will be offered and agreed between the nursery and the candidate.

-In some cases, the references may be deemed unsatisfactory or it may raise concerns; subsequently the Manager will speak directly to the referee to get a better assessment of the situation.
+In some cases, the references may be deemed unsatisfactory or it may raise concerns; the Manager will speak directly to the referee to get a better assessment of the situation.
 Subsequently, this may result in the withdrawal of the offer of employment if it is seen not to be in the best interests of the nursery to continue.

 There may be instances where a DBS check may reveal discrepancies; this may not necessarily mean the withdrawal of employment.
 However, further consideration would be taken on the basis of: